 You can help extend the life of your fridge by doing some simple maintenance.
 And if you can figure out how to fix simple problems yourself, you can save on call-out fees.

-Tip: Don't forget your user manual – it'll have some good tips for maintenance and can even break down some troubleshooting issues for you.
+CHOICE tip: Don't forget your user manual – it'll have some good tips for maintenance and can even break down some troubleshooting issues for you.

 Fridges make noise, like many other electrical products.
 This can include: